INTERNSHIP AND VOLUNTEER OPPORTUNITIES AT ICIRR:

 - A Cover Letter that includes: when you are seeking an internship, the time commitment you are prepared to make (how many hours/week, which days, etc.), any languages you speak other than English, your experience in this or related fields, why you want to work at ICIRR, and what you hope to contribute to the organization.

 - The name and contact information of one reference; someone who can speak on your behalf.

-Once you select the area or areas you are interested in, please send an email to Jesse Hoyt (email@example.com with "Internship" in the subject line.
+Once you select the area or areas you are interested in, please send an email to email@example.com with "Internship" in the subject line.
 Include the following:

 1. Your Resume

 2. A Cover Letter that includes: